MEng Civil Engineering

 - Delivery type

-All Civil Engineering courses are supported by the Civil Engineering Industry Advisory Committee, which includes representatives from major multi-national employers offering advice, guidance and work placement opportunities.
+Civil Engineering is ranked in the UK top 20 and 3rd in Scotland for overall satisfaction in the National Student Survey 2021.
+Our degrees are supported by the Civil Engineering Industry Advisory Committee, which includes representatives from major multi-national employers offering advice, guidance and work placement opportunities.

-Note that the below course structure is provided to illustrate distribution of teaching and is subject to developmental change.
+The below course structure is subject to developmental change.

 - Mechanics A